Michael Gough

 Curse of the Crimson Altar Curse of the Crimson Altar (1968) Character: Elder

-When his brother disappears, Robert Manning pays a visit to the remote country house he was last heard from.
-While his host is outwardly welcoming - and his niece more demonstrably so - Manning detects a feeling of menace in the air with the legend of Lavinia Morley, Black Witch of Greymarsh, hanging over everything.
+When his brother disappears, a man visits the remote country house where he was last seen.
+While the host seems outwardly friendly and his niece more demonstrably so, there's a feeling of menace in the air with the overhanging legend of Lavinia Morley, the Black Witch of Greymarsh.

 Savage Messiah Savage Messiah (1972) Character: M. Gaudier